 Navigate to Schedule > How often do you want to show this message?

 Only once is default.
-The IAM will only show 1 time on the current device.
+The in-app message will only show 1 time on the current device.

 Every time trigger conditions are satisfied will show this message each time the Trigger conditions are met.